Dune (board game): Expansions

-The Duel is a 1984 expansion for Dune published by The Avalon Hill Game Company.
+The Duel is a 1984 expansion published by The Avalon Hill Game Company.
 It provides optional rules for duels between character groups.

 Steve Crow reviewed The Duel in The Space Gamer No. 76.
 Crow commented that "In all, The Duel makes an interesting supplement to the original Dune rules, but overuse of the challenge rules just bogs down the game."

-The 2019 Gale Force Nine edition has released two expansions to date, Ixians & Tleilaxu, which adds both of those factions, along with Tech Tokens and additional Treachery Cards, and other new cards, and CHOAM & Richese, which adds two more factions, Leader Skill Cards, and Advanced Stronghold Cards.
-Both expansions were designed by Eberle, Kittridge, and Olotka, along with Greg Olotka and Jack Reda.
+The 2019 Gale Force Nine edition has released three expansions to date: Ixians & Tleilaxu, which adds two new factions, Tech Tokens and additional cards; CHOAM & Richese, which adds two more factions, Leader Skill Cards, and Advanced Stronghold Cards; and Ecaz & Moritani, which adds another two factions, Homeworld Tokens and new cards.

+All three expansions were designed by Eberle, Kittridge and Olotka, along with Greg Olotka and Jack Reda.